 Connecticut Alternative Teacher Certification

-For those who did not follow the traditional teacher certification route and are now looking to switch careers into teaching, the Connecticut State Board of Education offers alternative paths to teacher certification.
-There are various pathways designed for those with differing backgrounds in education and experience, which are outlined below.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+If you don’t have a bachelor’s degree, see our guide to traditional route certification in Connecticut.
+For those who do have a bachelor’s degree and are now looking to switch careers into teaching, the Connecticut State Department of Education offers various pathways designed for those with differing backgrounds in education and experience, which are outlined below.
 Continue reading to learn more about how you can earn an alternative teaching license in Connecticut.

 Requirements for Alternative Certification